 Consists of a core syllabus and examination set work.
 Teachers have the option of choreographing a demi-character dance to the set music or to their own choice of music.
 Students are entered for exams in groups of three.
 A percentage mark is given on a detailed report and a certificate and medal is issued if successful.

 Grade 1 – 6

 A core syllabus and examination set work are given for each level.
 Teachers have the option of choreographing the dance to the set music or their own choice of music.
 Students are entered for exams in groups of three or in the case of even numbers, an odd group of two.
 A percentage mark is given on a detailed report and a certificate is issued if successful.

 A Test Examination is offered where a student/s may be entered with the teacher present in the room.
-She may dance in front of the candidates, but may not “teach” them or do any technical corrections.
+This will be examined without the Dance – to allow the teacher and student to work on the technique needed in the grade without the pressure of learning and remembering a dance.
+The teacher may dance in front of the candidates, but may not “teach” them or do any technical corrections.
 The words “Grade 1 – Test” will be typed on both the certificate and report and the student will receive Successful/Unsuccessful.

 From 2013 all grades now also receive a brooch if successful!

 These challenging syllabi were compiled and choreographed by our Artistic Director, Ms Lorna Haupt.
 They each consist of a core syllabus, which reflects all the steps to be mastered at that level and the set work that is seen in the examination.
 The set work is specifically designed to elicit dance quality and musicality, and include a variety of different styles.
 All levels of Major examinations are compulsory.
 However, if a candidate has a Major examination certificate from another recognised association, she may be entered for the next DASA Major level.